giacomo270197/giacomo270197.github.io/assets/panda/docs/core.md

 Declaration happens similarly as C, by simply stating the type of the variable in front of it upon first usage.
 For array types, only the keywork `array` has to be specified.
 The arrays can be then created with by specifying a size in square brakets or by specifing the actual elements in the array in curly brackets.
 Either way the keyword `int` or `byte` must be prepended to the braket to speciy the array type.

+It is also possible to case a variable to a different type when required.
+This doesn't add any code, it only informs the compile that the variable should be used as a different type one.
+This can be done with an assignment to a new type.

 Examples:
 ```
 int a = 5;